kbo-data-portal/api-server/README.md

-# KBO Data Portal
+# KBO Data Portal - API Server

-This repository provides a web-based interface for exploring KBO data, built with Flask.
-It serves as the frontend for visualizing collected and processed data from the KBO Data Pipeline.
+This repository provides a web-based interface and public API for exploring KBO data.
+Built with Flask, it supports both interactive visualizations and programmatic access to collected and processed data from the KBO Data Pipeline.

 ## Usage
 The web service and API are built on Flask and can be run locally or containerized.